Chicago Mass Torts Lawyer

 Request a FREE Case Evaluation

-Toxic Torts – Injuries and deaths caused by exposure to toxic substances such as asbestos, pesticides, diesel fuels, or other polluting materials.
+- Toxic Torts – Injuries and deaths caused by exposure to toxic substances such as asbestos, pesticides, diesel fuels, or other polluting materials.
 These exposures often happen in residential areas or in the workplace.

-Disaster Torts – Injuries and deaths caused by large scale events such as bridge collapses, aviation accidents, chemical spills, and train accidents.
+- Disaster Torts – Injuries and deaths caused by large scale events such as bridge collapses, aviation accidents, chemical spills, and train accidents.
 Typically, a corporation or business/government entity is held liable in these cases.

-Dangerous or Defective Products – injuries and deaths caused by a dangerous or defective products such as unsafe pharmaceuticals, faulty medical devices, or automobile defects.
+- Dangerous or Defective Products – Injuries and deaths caused by a dangerous or defective products such as unsafe pharmaceuticals, a faulty medical device, or automobile defects.
 A designer, manufacturer, distributor, or marketing team may be held responsible for product defects that cause injuries.

 Mass Tort Lawyers at Ankin Law: